VMF-221: Organization

-The squadron’s first taste of combat came on March 10, 1942, when four of its pilots recorded the first aerial victory flying F2A-3's downing an enemy Kawanishi H8K "Emily" flying boat.
+The squadron’s first taste of combat came on 10 March 1942, when four of its pilots recorded the first aerial victory flying F2A-3's downing an enemy Kawanishi H8K "Emily" flying boat.

-By late May, the squadron had been augmented with the arrival of additional aircraft.
-VMF-221 had 21 F2A-3's and 7 Grumman F4F-3 Wildcats, all of which were essentially worn out "hand-me-down" from the Navy.
-Leadership of the squadron was passed to Major Floyd B. Parks, with Kimes taking command of Marine Air Group 22.
+By late May, the squadron was augmented with the arrival of additional aircraft.
+VMF-221 had 21 F2A-3's and 7 Grumman F4F-3 Wildcats, all of which were essentially worn out "hand-me-downs" from the Navy.
+Leadership of the squadron was passed to Major Floyd B. Parks, with Kimes taking command of MAG-22.
 Much has been written of the inferiority of the Brewster fighter, particularly with regard to the Midway engagement.
 Many of Park's pilots, fresh from flight training Stateside, had very little operational experience.
 This fact, combined with the overwhelming size and disposition of the Japanese force posed against the atoll's defenses, would have more bearing on the outcome than the operational capabilities of the F2A.